DNDonchev20/PhysicsProject-2021/README.md

 ---

-# 🎉 And do not forget, do not use it to cheat on the tests!
+# 🎉 And do not forget, do not use it to cheat on  tests!
 (Or at least try not to get caught)